mstksg/inCode/copy/entries/typed-sm-lc-1.md

 At least, we are here.
 A type-safe EDSL where only AST's that can be validly evaluated are legal to represent in Haskell.
-At least, we can embrace the freedom of not having carefully construct your terms.
+At least, we can embrace the freedom of not having to carefully construct your terms.
 You can relax now.
 The compiler and the types have your back.

 Even `EVFun :: (EValue a -> EValue b) -> EValue (a :-> b)` has a total `EValue